368642: Writing the Thinkpiece

 - Summer 2019

 - 3 Credits

 - 07/03/2019 to 09/10/2019

-Perhaps no genre is more shared, read and critiqued than the online thinkpiece.
-As much as they capture, respond to and analyze the current cultural landscape, thinkpieces as a genre are still often misunderstood as quick, cheap or reactionary.
+Perhaps no genre is more shared, read, and critiqued than the online thinkpiece.
+As much as these essays capture and analyze the current cultural landscape, they are often misunderstood as quick, cheap, or reactionary.
 The truth is that the genre is malleable enough for any writer to find their footing and to craft their voice within its limits.
-Together, we’ll define what a thinkpiece is and is not.
-Then, we’ll work on honing your voice, researching your argument and giving structure to your ideas.
-Participants should walk away from the course with several pieces of publishable work.
+Together, we define what a thinkpiece is and is not by reading some of its most well-known writers, including Roxane Gay, Kiese Laymon, and Rebecca Solnit.
+Then, we work on honing your voice, researching your argument and giving structure to your ideas.
+Participants walk away from the course with several pieces of polished work.

 - Discern what constitutes a "thinkpiece"